 Gum Disease Treatments

-At Sandwich Dental Associates, Sandwich, MA dentist Dr. Robinson offer a variety of periodontal therapy treatments that address gum disease at its various stages.
-Periodontal therapy begins with a consultation and exam, so Dr. Robinson can determine the stage of the disease and develop a treatment plan.
+At Sandwich Dental Associates, your Sandwich dentist offer a variety of periodontal therapy treatments that address gum disease at its various stages.
+Periodontal therapy begins with a consultation and exam to determine the stage of the disease and develop a treatment plan.
 Treatments may include:

-- Professional dental cleaning: Dr. Robinson will remove the plaque and tartar from above and below the gum line.
+- Professional dental cleaning: Plaque and tartar is removed from above and below the gum line.
 If you have gingivitis or signs of periodontitis, you will be required to have this level of cleaning twice a year or more.

 - Scaling and root planing: Plaque and tartar are scraped away from both above and below the gum line while under local anesthetic (scaling).
 Rough spots on the tooth root are then smoothed out (planing).
 Locally applied medications, such as antimicrobials and antibiotics, may be used.